joelacus/RedditEnhancer/README.md

 A browser extension to tweak the user interface on Reddit.

 Supports Version 1 (Old) and Version 3 (New New) of Reddit.
-Version 2 (Old New) has been discontinued. <br>Not all features support all versions.
+Version 2 (Old New) has been discontinued, but features will still be supported for the time being while workarounds to get Old New UI back are still working.<br>Not all features support all versions.

 Feel free to suggest new features and report any bugs on the Issues page.